tldr-pages/tldr/pages/windows/get-command.md

 `Get-Command -Module {{module}}`

-- Get the command information (e.g. version number or module name) by its name
+- Get the command information (e.g. version number or module name) by its name:

 `Get-Command {{command}}`